yrimbaud/ai-prompt-generator/README.md

 ## Limitations
 As of now, this project only supports generating simple prompts.

+## Future Developments
+- Use of a specific language for the output
+- Use of a specific keywords in the output
+- Use of example to explain each notion
+- Confidence score at the end of the output

 ## Author
 This project was created by Yann Rimbaud ([@yrimbaud](https://github.com/yrimbaud)).